 SURYA ORDEAL BEGINS WITH BAHADUR

-“Saab aap madrasi hein?” asked Bahadur at their first meeting.
+“Saab aap madrasi hein na?”
+(Sir, are not you a madrasi?) asked Bahadur at their first meeting.
 Surya nodded although he was not from Madras; he knew that Bahadur did not know any place name other than Madras in southern India.

-“Saab ham aap ko kush rakhenge… khana pakayenge… dekhbal karenge…” reassured Bahadur.
+“Saab ham aap ko kush rakhenge… khana pakayenge… dekhbal karenge…” (“Sir, we will keep you happy, cook a meal for you, take care of you”…) reassured Bahadur.
 Surya liked the words ‘kush rakhenge’, he smiled.

-“Aap kya pasand karte saab?” began Bahadur in right earnest to know his master better.
+“Aap kya pasand karte saab?” (“What do you like the most Sir?”) began Bahadur in right earnest to know his master better.

-Surya was not happy about living in a one room hotel in a shabby downtown area.
-What he wanted to say was that he needed a house for rent immediately, since he had been assured that the Institute and organization he was going to work for, would give house rent allowance if he stayed outside the work spot.
+Surya was not happy about living in a one-room hotel in a shabby downtown area.
+What he wanted to say was that he needed a house for rent immediately, since he had been assured that the Institute and organization he was going to work for, would give a house rent allowance if he stayed outside the work spot.

-Surya did not like living in a one room hotel.
-But he did not know the difference between hindi words ‘Makhan’ and ‘Makaan (मकान.)
+Surya did not like living in one room in a dingy hotel.
+But he did not know the difference between Hindi words ‘Makhan’ and ‘Makaan (मकान.)

 “Makhan?” asked Bahadur just to make sure he heard Surya right.
-“Teek hai saab… kal layenge… aap fikar math kariye” reassured Bahadur.
+“Teek hai Saab… kal layenge… aap fikar math kariye” (alright Sir… will bring it tomorrow… you don’t worry…) reassured Bahadur.

-“Saab aap ko double roti banadu… ande bhi laya hoo” said Bahadur.
+“Saab, aap ko double roti banadu… ande bhi laya hoo” (Sir, shall I make a double roti… I have brought eggs too…) said Bahadur.
 Surya nodded.

 This routine went on for two days; Surya had to leave early around 7.30 in the morning to catch the bus from Ghanta Ghar to Sahasradhara with a stop at Mohkampur village.

-Many traders and villagers also used that bus service and it would take nearly an hour & half to travel to Mohkampur… what with all the stops to load and unload bundles of stuff villagers brought with them and with pickup of passengers between Dehradun and Mohkampur at every unscheduled point enroute to Sahasradhaara.
+Many traders and villagers also used that bus service and it would take nearly an hour & half to travel to Mohkampur… what with all the stops to load and unload bundles of stuff villagers brought with them and with the pickup of passengers between Dehradun and Mohkampur at every unscheduled point en route to Sahasradhaara.

 There was also a small stream with rocks and pebbles through which all vehicles had to move.
-During heavy rains the stream would be flowing full… traffic at both banks of the stream would stop for hours.
-It rained quite a bit even in October month at Dehradun; the skies were always full of dark clouds, lightning and thunder storms were frequent because of green house emissions from the surrounding forests.
+During heavy rains, the stream would be flowing full… traffic at both banks of the stream would stop for hours.
+It rained quite a bit even in October month at Dehradun; the skies were always full of dark clouds, and lightning and thunderstorms were frequent because of greenhouse emissions from the surrounding forests.

-On the third day, Surya thought he would again talk about his need for a house to live, although temporarily for a month in Dehradun city.
+On the third day, Surya thought he would again talk about his need for a house to live in, although temporarily for a month, in Dehradun city.

 Bahadur got worried because he was bringing butter cubes every morning for making double roti and ande ki burji.

-“Butter bahut laye ho” said Surya.
-Bahadur was concerned again, he thought his ‘saab’ (master) was not happy with his work or cooking.
+“Butter bahut laye ho” (brought too much butter) said Surya.
+Bahadur was concerned again, he thought his ‘Saab’ (Master) was not happy with his work or cooking.

 That evening when Surya returned to the hotel from work he found Bahadur with a young and fair Gharwali maiden dressed in all her finery.
 Surya was stunned.